- Fuel Cell Cars

 Wet Form: Storage for short and medium time scale (hours up to several weeks) may be done in unsealed containers in 0.5 - 1.5 wt% NaCl solution or comparable neutral pH electrolytes.
 For storage over a longer time period a sealed container is recommended using afore said electrolyte with ca. 100 ppm biocide (NaN3) to avoid biological fouling.

-The membrane is delivered in H-form and dry form.
+The membrane is delivered in the bromide form and dry.
 Depending on application and cell design, assembling is possible in dry form (without pretreatment) or wet form.
 For optimum performance it is recommended to rinse the membrane in NaCl solution (e.g. 0.5 M NaCl solution at 25°C for 24 hrs) to remove any additive from the membrane.
 Place the membrane sample between stabilizing meshes / spacers in order to avoid curling.
 Do not let the membrane dry out since micro-cracks may likely occur during shrinkage.

 If you have any concerns about storage, chemical stability and pretreatment before proceeding, please feel free to contact us for further information.